SalomePlatform/sat/doc/src/usage_of_sat.rst

     # start salome
     SALOME-9.4.0-CO7-SRC/salome

-    # copy binaries in INSTALL directory, do required substitution to enable recompilation
+    # copy binaries in INSTALL directory, do required substitutions to enable recompilation
     ./install_bin.sh

-    # get sources of module we want to recompile
+    # get sources of modules we want to recompile
     salomeTools/sat prepare SALOME-9.4.0 -p SHAPER,SMESH

     # do some modifications and recompile both modules